satnam3110/Testing-AE-using-TestNG-and-Selenium-Webdriver/README.md

 4. right click on TestAEusingTestNG file and the clink on ----- run As------->TestNG test.
 5. ensure firefox browser is installed in your system and is recommended to close firefox browser prior to run the application (As I have seen timeout,memory consumption issue )
 6. Sometimes script didn't go through because out of stock product.
 (I know can put check also to only pick the avilable stock that I can do later) in that case I recommend tester to run the script by updating difference keyword like "white dress, shoes etc by updating the below lines of code.
-String SearchKeyWord = "black dress"; // Change to your keyword you wanted to search # Testing-AE-using-TestNG-and-Selenium-Webdriver
+String SearchKeyWord = "black dress"; // Change to your keyword you wanted to search like white dress, shoes etc